How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 However, I cannot stress enough that having a TV in the living room run photos non-stop is not comparable from the viewing experience to a well-designed digital picture frame.
 The TV is optimized for a lower sitting position; the digital picture frame is typically positioned much higher on the wall where your head is.

 People spend a lot of money on photography equipment and travel.
-With a large digital picture frame, your memories will put a smile on your face every day.
+With a large digital picture frame, your memories will make you smile every day.
 Priceless.

 Was this article helpful?